9 Best B2B Sales Books For New Salespeople

 Creating value for your dream clients requires business acumen.
 This little book is an excellent primer on business strategies.
 When you understand your dream client’s strategies, you better understand what drives their needs and their decisions.
 You also understand how your company’s strategy choice limits your choices of clients.

 This is another book on using your business—and financial—acumen to create value for your dream clients.
-In some ways it is very similar to Consultative Selling, but focuses more on demonstrating costs savings.
-Essential in that it a serious primer on business acumen.
+In some ways, it is very similar to Consultative Selling but focuses more on demonstrating costs savings.
+Essential in that it is a serious primer on business acumen.